Loan Officers Career

 - Consumer loan officers specialize in loans to people.

 - Mortgage loan officers specialize in loans used to buy real estate (property and buildings), which are called mortgage loans.

 Role of Loan Officers

-- Fill loan application form necessary documents for loan disbursement
+- Fill loan application form and gather necessary documents for loan disbursement.

 Skills of Loan OfficersDecision-making skills: